 For more information about appealing against the decision of a local education authority or school, go to the GOV.UK website at www.gov.uk.

 If you want to appeal against a decision by a school or local education authority, you might want to talk to an experienced adviser for example, at a Citizens Advice Bureau.
 To search for details of your nearest CAB, including those that can give advice by e-mail, click on nearest CAB.

 The Schools Adjudicator in England

 In some cases, you might want to report the school to the Office of the Schools Adjudicator.
 They can't deal with individual complaints that your child hasn't got into the school you wanted but they can deal with complaints about admissions criteria which break the law or government guidance.
-For more information about the Schools Adjudicator, go to their website at: www.education.gov.uk.
+For more information about the Schools Adjudicator, go to the GOV.UK website at: www.gov.uk.